 Touching your face is a problem because most of the time this involves touching the mucous membranes of our nose, mouth or eyes, which are more vulnerable to pathogens.
 Not touching your facial mucous membranes, an area known as the “T-zone,” and washing your hands are two of the most important steps you can take to help prevent infection.

 The new coronavirus causing the current pandemic is classified as an “enveloped” virus; this means there’s an outer lipid (fatty) layer around the outside of the cell that makes it particularly easy to deactivate.
 Notice that the term isn’t “kill,” as viruses aren’t actually alive.
 They are “metabolically inert,” meaning they can’t replicate without a host; they must use the cells of a host (such as a human) to replicate.

+The good news is that hand soap is very effective at disrupting enveloped viruses like coronavirus.
 The coronavirus has a membrane of oily lipid molecules, which is studded with proteins that help the virus infect cells.
 Soap molecules have a head that bonds to water and a tail that avoids it.
 Soap destroys the virus when the water-shunning tails of the soap molecules wedge themselves into the lipid membrane and pry it apart, deactivating the virus.
 Soap then traps dirt and the destroyed virus, which wash away in water.

 It’s important to remember that antibacterial soap isn’t any more effective than regular soap.
 Remember how your doctor didn’t want to prescribe you antibiotics last time you had a cold?
 That’s because the common cold is caused by a virus – rhinovirus to be specific – and antibiotics are medicines that are only effective on bacteria.
 The same is true for antibacterial hand soaps; they are no more effective than regular soap at deactivating viruses because their added antibacterial chemicals are only effective on bacteria.